In this 3D model you can see an animal headed brooch from the excavations from Fröjel.

 The brooch was a part of the burial set from a middle aged woman buried by the harbor.
-She had alot of artefacts with her and the animal headed brooch is part of the typical Gotlandic womans dress.
+She had many artefacts with her and the animal headed brooch is part of the typical Gotlandic woman dress.

 A small bronze figurine most likely depicting Odin with one eye.
 What the picture doesn't show is that the figurine is double sided and has a hole straight through its head.

 This hole may have been used for fastening the figurine and the back side is worn from wear.